tux4kids/tuxmath/docs/README.txt

   Command Line Options
   --------------------
-    NOTE: editing the config file is now a much better way to control the behavior of Tuxmath - SEE BELOW.
-There is also a simple GUI-based config program packaged with the Windows build.
+    NOTE: Tuxmath now has many pre-packaged "missions" (lessons), as  well as four arcade-style open-ended games of progressive difficulty, so there is much less need to change settings.
+If desired, editing the config file is a much better way to control the behavior of Tuxmath than the command-line options, for the most part.
+However, many options are still supported.

-    The following command-line options can be sent to the program.
+    The following command-line options can be sent to the program:
      --optionfile filename - play game based on settings in the named file (see below for more on tuxmath config files).
 Tuxmath will look for a valid config file with a matching name in